 The Jomolhari Trekking leads to Jangothang, the Jomolhari Base Camp.
-With altitude differences of 2300m and nearly 5000m (lowest and highest point of the route) it offers a wide range of landscape and fauna and flora.
+With altitude differences of 2300m and nearly 5000m (lowest and highest point of the route), it offers a wide range of landscape and fauna and flora.
 The highlight of this trek is the spectacular view of Mount Jomolhari (7315m).
-This trek requires that trekkers are in very good physical condition as it includes many walking hours and the crossing of two high mountain passes.
+This trek requires that trekkers are in very good physical condition as it includes many walking tours and the crossing of two high mountain passes.

 Jomolhari Trek beginning from Paro, the first three days of this trek follows the Paro Chhu valley to Jangothang base camp.After Sightseeing in Paro, the trek starts fromDrugyal Dzong.
 From there you will have a stunning view of 7513m Mount Jomolhari.
 The next day`s trail passes through high pastureland, and after crossing the highest point Nyile La Pass (4890m), you arrive at Lingshi which is the highest settlement in the north.
 En route relish the startling views of Jichu Drake (6989m) and Tshrim Khang (6789m).
-Lingshi Dzong perched on 600ft hilltop offers commanding views of the valleys beneath.
+Lingshi Dzong perched on the 600ft hilltop offers commanding views of the valleys beneath.

 Day 01: Arrival and Sightseeing in Paro (2,250m/7,382ft)

 Day 02:Hike to Tiger’s Nest Monastery (3,180m/10,433ft) then return to Paro

 Day 03:Trek starts Paro to Shana (2,850m/9,348ft): 15 km, 5 - 6 hours